dltuananh123/Resort-Quote-Generator/MAINTENANCE.md

 4. **Updating map**:

    - Replace the Google Maps iframe URL with a new embed link
+   - The current map uses a wider area view with coordinates 10.950745, 108.301872 for Asteria Mũi Né Resort
+   - The resort is located at KM 11 Hon Rom Road, Ham Tien Ward, Phan Thiet City
+   - The map includes accessibility attributes (title and aria-label) for better screen reader support
+   - A directions hint is displayed below the map with translations for all languages
+   - To change the map location or zoom level, generate a new embed code from Google Maps:
+     1. Go to Google Maps and search for "Asteria Mui Ne Resort"
+     2. Click "Share" and select "Embed a map"
+     3. Choose your preferred size and zoom level
+     4. Copy the iframe code and update the src attribute in the component
+   - The current map uses a wider zoom level to show surrounding area and provide better context
+   - Always preserve the responsive attributes (width="100%", height="100%") for proper display on all devices

 5. **Changing footer colors**:
    - Modify the Tailwind CSS classes in the component